-- You must complete a pre-filing credit counseling session with a court-approved certified credit counselor within 180 days before your filing date
+- You must complete a pre-filing bankruptcy counseling session with a court-approved certified counselor within 180 days before your filing date.

-There are a few other requirements specific to certain situations and you may also have specific requirements for your state, so it’s recommended you hire a bankruptcy attorney to make sure everything is going according to plan.
+There are a few other requirements specific to certain situations and you may also have specific requirements for your state.
+It’s recommended you hire a bankruptcy attorney to make sure everything is going according to plan.

 What to expect when you file Chapter 13

-Once you complete your pre-filing credit counseling session and file formally, an “automatic stay” is issued by the courts.
+Once you complete your pre-bankruptcy counseling session and file formally, an “automatic stay” is issued by the courts.